jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

 Tip 21: Prototype to Learn
 ```

-- How to Use Prototypes
-  - A prototype can ignore,
+- How to Use Prototypes: A prototype can ignore,
   - Correctness: You may be able to use dummy data where appropriate.
   - Completeness: The prototype may function only in a very limited sense.
   - Robustness: Error checking is likely to be incomplete or missing entirely.
   - Style: Prototype code shouldn't have much in the way of comments or documentation.

-- Prototyping Architecture
+- Prototyping Architecture:
   - Prototypes model entire systems without needing fully functional modules, using tools like
     whiteboards or Post-its to visualize the architecture.
   - Specific areas you may want to look for in the architectural prototype: